jhconning/Dev-II/README.md

  __Lecture and reading Notes as Jupyter Notebooks__

-**NEW !** The jupyter notebooks can now be run from a Microsoft Azure [jupyter notebook server](https://notebooks.azure.com/jhconning/libraries/DevII).
+The jupyter notebooks can now be run from a Microsoft Azure [jupyter notebook server](https://notebooks.azure.com/jhconning/libraries/DevII).
 Create a free account and clone and/or run from the [notebook folder](https://notebooks.azure.com/jhconning/libraries/DevII/tree/notebooks)

-This is a repository of [jupyter notebooks] on topics in the Microeconomics of Development.
+This is a repository of jupyter notebooks on topics in the Microeconomics of Development.
 Most of what you see here were first developed for a Spring 2016 version of this course.
 Most are still only rough notebooks on specific topics, but over time I hope these should